freedomofpress/securedrop-client/export/README.md

        Note: locked VeraCrypt drives also return this status, and a hint is shown to the user that they must manually unlock such drives before proceeding.
     - `DEVICE_LOCKED` if a supported drive is inserted but locked (a LUKS drive, since locked Veracrypt detection is not supported)
-    - `DEVICE_WRITABLE` if a supported USB device is attached and unlocked.
+    - `DEVICE_WRITABLE` if a supported USB drive is attached and unlocked.
 (Only used for Preflight check)
     - `DEVICE_ERROR`: A problem was encountered and device state cannot be reported.

 2. `disk`: Attempts to send files to disk.
 Can return any Preflight status except `DEVICE_WRITABLE`, as well as